The Top 5 Tooth Misalignment Problems Braces Can Fix

 When overbite is rather excessive, it is often referred to as overjet.
 A bad case of overjet may cause significant speech impediments and make it very difficult to chew (and thus digest) food properly.
 It also can happen that your teeth will bite down on the gum tissue to the front of your lower teeth.

 Metal braces have been used for many decades to correct all forms and degrees of overbite.
-You may be able to use Invisalign for this problem too, but remember that there are certain tough cases that will require metal braces instead.
+You may be able to use Invisalign® for this problem too, but remember that there are certain more extreme cases that will require metal braces instead.

 5. Underbite & Crossbite